david-elfau/anti-stress-balls/README.md

  * Events are created by a event name and a parameter object.
  * Name is gotten from a enumeration of events name to avoid typo errors.
  * Parameter objects is managed by the class "ParameterBusObject" to create methods to handle different objects easily.

  ### Interaction
- * Selectors are seperated in his own class (type, color, size)
+ * Selectors are seperated in his own class (type, color, size).
  * Buttons triggers events when are tapped.
  * Events are listened from the UI manager.
 This indicates the subpanels to update depending on the input.

+ ### Black ball implementation
+ * To allow a specific behavior on the black ball I have created an abstract color (IBallColor).
+ * All colors are subclasses of the abstract color.
+ * Black color is a specific type of color with a method to fix a size  (BallColorOverridesSize).
+ * The rest of the colors have a basic behavior (BallColor).
+* This structure is repeated on the ScriptableObjects.

 ## Contact